The Songs of a Sentimental Bloke: Notes

+Dennis stated that his Sentimental Bloke character was inspired by a larrikin horse trainer he had briefly known in 1909.
+In 2025, independent researcher Gary Fearon identified the likely real-life model for the character as William Edward Mitchell, a horse trainer who enlisted in the AIF soon after the outbreak of World War I and was killed in action in 1917.

 The book is dedicated "To Mr and Mrs J.G.
 Roberts".
 John Garibaldi Roberts was a book-loving public servant working with the Melbourne Tramways Company when he was introduced to C. J. Dennis by R. H. Croll in 1906.
 He was later to provide much material and emotional support to Dennis during the writing of this work.
 Dennis later took to calling them "Dad" and "Mum".

 The verse novel's first edition includes a foreword by bush poet Henry Lawson, who writes that The Sentimental Blokes original appearance in The Bulletin "brightened up many dark days for me", and that, in Bill, Dennis had created a character "more perfect than any alleged 'larrikin' or Bottle-O character I have ever attempted to sketch".
 The first edition also featured a glossary of words, compiled by Dennis, "for the use of those unacquainted with the 'Australian language'".

 Dennis went on to publish three sequels to this verse novel: The Moods of Ginger Mick (1916), Doreen (1917) and Rose of Spadgers (1924).
 The Moods of Ginger Mick told the story of Bill's mate, Ginger Mick, who went to fight at Gallipoli.
 Like its predecessor, it was also very successful, and it earned Dennis the title of "the laureate of the Anzac".

 The illustrations of the bloke, cupid-like and "whimsical", were provided by Hal Gye.